FeyAgape/Mobile-Web-Specialist-Lesson-Notes/React/React2/react-forms.md

 In React, when you give an <input /> a value attribute, then something strange happens: the <input /> BECOMES controlled.
 It stops using its internal storage.
 This is a more 'React' way of doing things.

 You can find more information about controlled and uncontrolled components in the React Forms documentation [here](https://reactjs.org/docs/forms.html).

+## React Forms Recap
+Notice that you didn't use a submit button.
+You didn't even use a <form> element!
+Your "form" was actually just an <input />.

+That won't always be the case.
+You will still sometimes want a <form> element and a submit button, especially if you need to differentiate between a finished form and an in-progress form.
+But in some cases, it's fine to have a "form" that is really just an input field.
+This is because, unlike in the traditional form paradigm, in React you re-send your form on every single character change.
+That removes the need to ever "submit" anything.